-There are 2 ways to swaddle your baby.
+There are two ways to swaddle your baby.

 The Pre-made Swaddle

 The Pre-made Swaddle is so simple you’ll be able to do it in your sleep.
 Even the dads can manage it so there is no excuse.
 All you have to do is pop your baby in it so they'll feel snug and safe, and it will improve sleep no end.
 They come in loads of different shapes, sizes and colours; some with arms up, others with arms down (arms down are better!).

 1. My favourite by far is Dr Harvey Karp’s Sleepea Swaddle.

 Swaddling gives babies the snug embrace they loved in the womb.
 By preventing startles and wild-hand nose-whacks, wrapping keeps babies happier and aids their sleep.

 2. Open the box, and place the swaddle on a safe, flat surface.
 The middle of the bed or the floor is ideal.